blbstejn/SnakeGame/README.md

 ## Tests
 **Set up two test classes for the snake and food and snake separately**
 - *Tests for Snake*
+	- *MovingUpdatesSpawnPosition*: check whether the move function causes changes in position
+	- *DirectionChangePreventsReverse*: Receiving the opposite input of the snake's current direction is being ignored
 - *Tests for Food and Game*
+	- *NoFoodRespawnOnSnake*: food does not respawn on top of the snake's body
 ## Setup and run